$\mathcal{PT}$-Symmetric Spin--Boson Model with a Continuous Bosonic Spectrum: Exceptional Points and Dynamics: Conclusions and Outlook

 Turning to the dynamical properties, we examine the spin population, photon occupation, and normalization factor.
 In the $\mathcal{PT}$-unbroken phase, the system exhibits an oscillatory behavior with slower relaxation, reflecting suppressed decoherence and a prolonged approach to the steady state.
 In contrast, in the $\mathcal{PT}$-broken phase, additional dissipation channels accelerate the decoherence, allowing the system to stabilize rapidly.
 At small coupling strengths, the oscillations with periodic amplitude amplification emerge in the $\mathcal{PT}$-symmetric model, a feature absent in its Hermitian counterpart.
 The normalization factor oscillates in the $\mathcal{PT}$-unbroken phase but grows rapidly in the $\mathcal{PT}$-broken phase, further illustrating the enhanced decoherence in the latter region.

 In summary, our study demonstrates the crucial role of $\mathcal{PT}$-symmetry in governing both the eigenvalue spectrum and the dynamical properties of non-Hermitian spin-boson models.
 Using ansatze adapted from Hermitian frameworks, we successfully captured qualitative distinctions between different phases.
 While both static and dynamical approaches can be further refined---for instance, through the use of multi-coherent states---to achieve quantitative accuracy, the fundamental qualitative features of the model remain consistent.
 This work advances the understanding of eigenvalue spectra and dynamical behavior in such many-body $\mathcal{PT}$-symmetric non-Hermitian systems, providing valuable insights for future theoretical and experimental investigations in the field.
+In future work, we will extend the analysis to other spectral densities to compare how different spectral structures affect the manifestation of $\mathcal{PT}$ symmetry.
+We also plan to quantitatively examine the differences between the effective non-Hermitian treatment adopted here and Lindblad-type open-system approaches, with particular emphasis on qualitative distinctions and the balance between accuracy and computational cost.

-\section{Finite Multi-mode Non-Hermitian Spin-Boson Model}
+\section{Finite Multi-Mode Non-Hermitian Spin-Boson Model}

 The non-Hermitian quantum Rabi model describes the simplest form of a multi-mode $\mathcal{PT}$-symmetric spin-boson model, constrained to a single bosonic mode~\cite{Lu2023PRA_108_053712, Wang2025PRA_112_043704}.
 The Hamiltonian of the system is given by